arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/cheat-sheet/cheat-sheet.md

 ## I2C

-I2C lets you connect multiple I2C compatible devices in series using only two pins.
+I2C lets you connect multiple I2C-compatible devices in series using only two pins.
 The controller will send out information through the I2C bus to a 7-bit address, meaning that the technical limit of I2C devices on a single line is 128.
 Practically, you're never gonna reach 128 devices before other limitations kick in.

-The **UNO R4 Minima** has one I2C bus which is marked with SCL and SDA.
-They are shared with A4 (SDA) and A5 (SCL) which owners of previous UNO's are familiar with.
+The UNO R4 Minima has one I2C bus which is marked with SCL and SDA.
+They are shared with A4 (SDA) and A5 (SCL) which owners of previous UNOs are familiar with.
 The pullups are not mounted on the PCB but there are footprints to do so if needed.

-The pins used for I2C on the **UNO R4 Minima** are the following:
+The pins used for I2C on the UNO R4 Minima are the following:
 - SDA - D14 or A4
 - SCL - D15 or A5